IDA-FBK/FuS-KG/diagrams/README.md

 The **User** module imports the **Guidelines** module, enabling the storage of user data collected through sensors, mobile applications, or other means.
 Key concepts include:

 - **User** and **Profile**: Represent a user and their profile.
+- **Profile**: Defines the user's personal attributes and characteristics.
+- **ConsumedFood**: Identifies the food consumed by the user during a **Meal**.
 - **PerformedActivity** and **ConsumedFood**: Track activities performed and foods consumed by the user during a meal.
 - **Violation**: Represents a list of a user's violations.
+- **StageOfChange**: Represents the attitude toward changing behavior a user may be in (such as Pre-contemplation, Contemplation, Preparation, Action, Termination or Maintenance).
+- **DiseaseConditionRelation:** Specifies a complex object representing the current status (i.e., **CurrentCondition**) of a disease a user has that can also trigger some barriers.